 The strong demand combined with supply chain bottlenecks is projected to keep inflation running possibly higher through the middle of 2022 or longer.
 During times of high volatility, it is important to carefully consider other investment ventures that are more stable through challenging market times.
-Alternative investments may provide a positive solution.
+Alternative investments, or investing outside the stock market, may provide a positive solution.

 What is Alternative Investing?

 “Less than 10% of wealth lies within the U.S. Stock Market, leaving 90% unaccounted for by most investors — this is where alternative investment opportunities come into play,” said Freisner.
 Alternative investing is the practice of seeking opportunities outside of the traditional stock market, including investment in real estate, private equity or commodities.
 In turn, alternative investing reduces exposure to volatility and creates the potential for a higher return than a traditional investment of stocks and bonds.
 Click here to watch David Freisner discuss alternative investing in detail.